OSIPI/osipi.github.io/pages/pages-root-folder/events.md

 ---

 ## Upcoming Events
-_Stay tuned for possible events in fall 2019 or winter or 2020..._
+_Stay tuned for possible events happening in fall 2019 or winter 2020..._

 ## Past Events

-### ISMRM Member-Initiated Symposium “Open Source Initiative for Perfusion Imaging”
+#### ISMRM Member-Initiated Symposium “Open Source Initiative for Perfusion Imaging”

 **When**: Monday, May 13th 2019 from 1:45-3:45 pm.